SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/datasources/upload-files.md

 ## Upload a file

-To upload your file, start by opening a project and following one of these steps:
+To upload your file, start by opening a Model within a project and following one of these steps:

 :::note